vastutsav/command-line-quick-reference/README.md

 conditions  | description
 ---         | ---
--a          | check if file exists
+-e          | check if file exists
 -r          | check if file exists and is readable
 -w          | check if file exists and is writable
 -d          | check if file exists and is a directory